 Moscow food prices vary wildly.
 It’s easy to spend big in this town, but it’s also easy to find extremely affordable eats if you know where to look.
 One thing is for sure though – no matter what your tastes or budget, in Moscow, you’ll never go hungry for long.

-A Moscow institute is known for its impeccable haute Russian and French cuisine, the palatial Café Pushkin opened in 1999 and immediately attracted a loyal following among high society folk.
+A Moscow institute is known for its impeccable fine dining Russian and French cuisine, the palatial Café Pushkin opened in 1999 and immediately attracted a loyal following among high society folk.
 Elaborately decorated to recreate the feel of a 19th-century aristocrat’s manor, Pushkin has become equally popular with tourists keen to soak up the stately atmosphere of pre-Revolution Russia.